 Human trafficking and smuggling have myriad facets.
 Slavery, servitude, child sexual exploitation, forced and/or child marriage, enforced prostitution and the exploitation of prostitution are all trafficking-related practices that violate one's rights and are prohibited under public international law.
-The "removal of organs" as a form of exploitation refers to cases of organ transplants that involve living donors whom are induced (e.g. paid) to donate an organ or bodily fluids to another person.
-The non-binding World Health Organization Guiding Principles on Human Cell, Tissue, and Organ Transplantation and the CoE Additional de Jong, J., Human trafficking for the purpose of organ removal, 2017. https://www. politieacademie.nl/kennisenonderzoek/kennis/mediatheek/PDF/93846.pdf
+The "removal of organs" as a form of exploitation refers to cases of organ transplants that involve living donors whom are induced (e.g. paid) to donate an organ or bodily fluids to another person.285 The non-binding World Health Organization Guiding Principles on Human Cell, Tissue, and Organ Transplantation286 and the CoE Additional

-The Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the Convention against Transnational Organized Crime was adopted by the United Nations General Assembly in 2000.
+284 The Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the Convention against Transnational Organized Crime was adopted by the United Nations General Assembly in 2000.
 It is also referred to as the Smuggling Protocol.